cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 </HighlightBox>

 #### Submit misbehavior
-One type of Byzantine behavior that can happen on an IBC-enabled chain is when validators double-sign a block, meaning signing two different blocks at the same height.
-In that scenario we speak of a fork.
-Unlike in Proof-of-Work blockchains like Bitcoin or Ethereum, where forks are to be expected every so often, in Tendermint chains fast finality is desired (remember it’s a prerequisite for IBC) so they should not occur.
-There is the principle of [fork accountability](https://github.com/cosmos/cosmos/blob/master/WHITEPAPER.md#fork-accountability) where the processes that caused the consensus to fail can be identified and punished according to the rules of the protocol.
-If this were to happen though on a foreign chain, it would start a race for the light client of this compromised chain on counterparty chains to become aware of the fork.
+One type of Byzantine behavior that can happen on an IBC-enabled chain is when validators double-sign a block - meaning they sign two different blocks at the same height.
+This scenario is called a fork.
+Unlike in Proof-of-Work blockchains (like Bitcoin or Ethereum) where forks are to be occasionally expected, in Tendermint the fast finality of chains is desired (and is a prerequisite for IBC) so forks should not occur.
+Through the principle of [fork accountability](https://github.com/cosmos/cosmos/blob/master/WHITEPAPER.md#fork-accountability) the processes that caused the consensus to fail can be identified and punished according to the rules of the protocol.
+However, if this were to happen on a foreign chain, it would start a race for the light client of this compromised chain on counterparty chains to become aware of the fork.

-The IBC protocol provides the functionality to submit a proof of misbehavior, which could be provided by the relayers, upon which the light client will be frozen to avoid consequences as a result of the fork.
-The funds could later be recovered by unfreezing the light client via a governance proposal when the attack has been neutralized.The submit misbehavior functionality thus enables relayers to enhance security of IBC, even though they are intrinsically untrusted.
+The IBC protocol provides the functionality to submit a proof of misbehavior, which could be provided by the relayers, upon which the light client is frozen to avoid consequences as a result of the fork.
+The funds could later be recovered by unfreezing the light client via a governance proposal when the attack has been neutralized.
+The _submit misbehavior_ functionality thus enables relayers to enhance the security of IBC, even though the relayers themselves are intrinsically untrusted.

 #### Dynamic Capabilities
 IBC is intended to work in execution environments where modules do not necessarily trust each other.
-Thus, IBC must authenticate module actions on ports and channels so that only modules with the appropriate permissions can use them.This module authentication is accomplished using a dynamic capability store .
+Thus, IBC must authenticate module actions on ports and channels so that only modules with the appropriate permissions can use them.
+This module authentication is accomplished using a dynamic capability store.
 Upon binding to a port or creating a channel for a module, IBC returns a dynamic capability that the module must claim in order to use that port or channel.
 The dynamic capability module prevents other modules from using that port or channel since they do not own the appropriate capability.

 It is worth mentioning that on top of the particular security considerations IBC takes, the security considerations of the Cosmos SDK and the application-specific chain model of the Cosmos white paper still hold.
-We refer to previous sections, but remember that while iteration on the modules may be slower than iteration on contracts, application-specific chains are exposed to significantly fewer attack vectors than smart contract setups deployed on-chain..
+With reference to previous sections, remember that while iteration on the modules may be slower than iteration on contracts, application-specific chains are exposed to significantly fewer attack vectors than smart contract setups deployed on-chain.
 The chains would have to purposely adopt a malicious module by governance.

 ## Development Roadmap

-As mentioned before, even though IBC originated from the Cosmos stack, it allows for chains not built with the Cosmos SDK or even with a different consensus than Tendermint altogether to adopt IBC.
-However, depending on which chain you want to implement IBC for or build IBC applications on top of, it may require prior development to ensure that all the different components to get IBC to work are available for the consensus type and blockchain framework of your choice.
+As previously mentioned, even though IBC originated from the Cosmos stack it allows for chains not built with the Cosmos SDK to adopt IBC, or even those with a different consensus than Tendermint altogether.
+However, depending on which chain you want to implement IBC for or build IBC applications on top of, it may require prior development to ensure that all the different components needed for IBC to work are available for the consensus type and blockchain framework of your choice.

 Generally speaking, you'll need the following:
-1. An implementation of the IBC transport layer
+1. An implementation of the IBC transport layer.
-2. A light client implementation on your chain, to track the counterparty chain you want to connect to
+2. A light client implementation on your chain, to track the counterparty chain you want to connect to.
 3. A light client implementation for your consensus type, to be encorporated on the counterparty chain you want to connect to.

 <ExpansionPanel title="A roadmap towards an IBC-enabled chain">

-The following decision tree helps visualize the roadmap towards an IBC-enabled chain. **For simplicity, we assume here that we will connect to a Cosmos SDK chain.**
+The following decision tree helps visualize the roadmap towards an IBC-enabled chain. **For simplicity, it assumes the intent to connect to a Cosmos SDK chain.**

 Do you have access to an existing chain?
-- No. You will have to build a chain:
+- **No.** You will have to build a chain:
-  - Cosmos SDK chain: see [previous section](https://tutorials.cosmos.network/academy/4-my-own-chain/)
+  - Cosmos SDK chain: see [previous section](https://tutorials.cosmos.network/academy/4-my-own-chain/).
-  - Other chain.
+  - Another chain.
     - Is there a Tendermint light client implementation available for your chain?
       - Yes.
-Continue
+Continue.
-      - No. Build custom Tendermint light client implementation
+      - No. Build a custom Tendermint light client implementation.
     - Is there a light client implementation for your chain’s consensus available in the SDK's IBC module?
       - Yes.
-Continue
+Continue.
-      - No. Build a custom light client for your consensus to be used on a Cosmos SDK chain (with IBC module)
+      - No. Build a custom light client for your consensus to be used on a Cosmos SDK chain (with IBC module).
-    - Implement IBC core
+    - Implement IBC core:
-      - source code
+      - Source code.
-      - smart contract based
+      - Smart contract based.
-- Yes.
-Is it a Cosmos SDK chain?
+- **Yes.** Is it a Cosmos SDK chain?
   - Yes.
-Move on to application development
+Move on to application development.
   - No.
     - Does your chain support a Tendermint light client?
       - Yes.
-Continue
+Continue.
-      - No. Tendermint light client implementation for your chain
+      - No. Source a Tendermint light client implementation for your chain.
     - Is there a Cosmos SDK light client implementation for your chain’s consensus?
       - Yes.
-Continue
+Continue.
-      - No. Build  a custom light client implementation of your chain's consensus + governance proposal to implement it on the IBC clients of  the Cosmos SDK chains you want to connect to
+      - No. Build  a custom light client implementation of your chain's consensus + governance proposal to implement it on the IBC clients of  the Cosmos SDK chains you want to connect to.
     - Does your chain have a core IBC module available (connection, channels, ports)?
 Source code or smart contract based?
       - Yes.
-Move on to application development
+Move on to application development.
-      - No. Build IBC Core implementation (source code or smart contract)
+      - No. Build IBC Core implementation (source code or smart contract).

 </ExpansionPanel>